What does Epworth charge?

 Please remember to bring a form of payment with you upon your admission.

 Epworth accepts Visa, MasterCard, cash, bank cheques and EFTPOS.
+(NB: a surcharge on card payments may apply)

 What if I still have account enquiries?